stitchdata/docs/_integration-schemas/facebook-ads/ads_insights_country.md

   This table contains the same fields as the [`ads_insights`](#ads_insights) table, with the exception of `country`.

-  Data for deleted ads, adsets, and campaigns will not appear in this table even if the option in the integration's settings is enabled.
+  **Note**: Data for deleted ads, adsets, and campaigns will not appear in this table even if the option in the integration's settings is enabled.

-replication-method: "Incremental"
+replication-method: "Key-based Incremental"
 attribution-window: true

 attributes: